9 Simple Ways to Increase Team Productivity in the Workplace

 Adopt a holistic approach to account for both the company technology and the innate styles and preferences of your employees.
 A robust instant messaging app for business, such as Brosix, offers you text, voice, video, and mobile capabilities, enabling communication in any instance across any platform.

 Employees are humans after all, with unique needs and idiosyncrasies.
 Take a team psychology test to shed insight into individual and group personalities.
 This way you can identify barriers to communication, zero in on the team psyche, and even provide a fun team-building activity in the process.

 To communicate better around the office, don’t miss our guide on improving team communication.

 Introduce a Flexible Working Policy

 Odds are some of your employees prefer the independence of remote work while others thrive in the action of a busy office.
 Offering a flexible work policy affords your team some freedom over their work routine.
-It also provides them an opportunity to eliminate their work-related headaches, such as lengthy commutes, noisy office spaces, or work from home distractions.
+It also provides them an opportunity to get ample rest and eliminate their work-related headaches, such as lengthy commutes, noisy office spaces, or work from home distractions.

 What’s more, allowing employees to pick the work environment that best suits their productivity demonstrates that you value work-life balance and well-being.
 Boosting both business efficiency and worker effectiveness, it’s a win-win.

 You can’t make improvements if you don’t know what’s broken and where.
 Feedback helps you pinpoint the issues so you can make changes that inspire greater productivity.

 Feedback can be instructional or inspirational.
 But it must be constructive.
 When employees succeed, let them know by providing positive reinforcement.
 When performance isn’t up to par, give specific guidance on how to work better, and resources to facilitate course correction.